cainsusk/BitcoinCore-Architecture/A1/script.md

  - The Connection Layer

+## User Interface
+The user interface is any client app using the Bitcoin Core protocol.
+This is the way that users interact with Bitcoin Core and it's network.

+## Bitcoin Core Protocol
+The protocol can be any variation of nodes: Light, Full, Miner.
+This is the way the user interface performs functions defined by the Bitcoin Core protocol.

+Through this layer, Bitcoin can be generated with a miner -- or spent and validated bu full or half nodes.

+This layer also manages the user's keys in their wallet.

+## Connection Layer
+The connection layer is the way a Bitcoin client interfaces with the rest of the nodes in the Peer to Peer network.

 # Wallet
 A node can contain a user wallet, which is the primary way a user manages their Bitcoin and make transactions.